Wildlife disease: Coping with joint benefits

+Surveillance and early detection

 In short, prevention is always better than cure, and early detection is crucial in stopping wildlife diseases from becoming outbreaks.
 Geographic Information Systems serve to track the incidence of a disease in real-time by mapping these occasions.
 Such GIS systems allow for rapid access by scientists to see where disease is most likely to emerge so action can be taken before spread occurs.

 Moreover, genetic sequencing is becoming more commonly used to trace the evolutionary trajectories of pathogens.
 By studying the DNA of viruses, bacteria, and fungi, scientists will gain an insight valuable for possible predictions of future pandemics, often describing surveillance systems that complement disease evolution understanding.
 Examples range across several species and through diverse disease-associated populations such as avian influenza, chronic wasting disease, and the Zika virus among animals.